rust-lang/rfcs/text/0000-generic-dependent-consts.md

     checking, and will be considered equal to all other expressions that can be evaluated during type checking to the same value.

- 2. Constant expressions that consist of only a single path (or identifier), where that path resolves to a constant that depends on at least one type parameter.
+ 2. Constant expressions that consist of only a single path (or an identifier), where that path resolves to a constant that depends on at least one type parameter.
 During type checking, such expressions will compare equal to any expression that consists of only a single path that resolves to the same